open-campaign-logger/generator-library/GeneratorGuide.md

 The above mentioned "Weather Generator" could produce a detailed weather report, maybe even several sentences long.
 A simple "weather table" could just print out "heavy rain" or "clear skies", for example.

+**Note**: Table names must begin with a non-numeric character.
+So, instead of *4 seasons*, name the table *four seasons*, for example.

 ### resultPattern